nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 ## Organisation configuration ##

-The organisation configuration for service ID filtering **SHALL** used by staff within a provider organisation to:
+The organisation configuration for service ID filtering **SHALL** be used by staff within a provider organisation to:

 - set up a list of services for their organisation (taken from the service(s) in DOS provided by the organisation)
 - assign services to schedules (or schedule "templates")
 - enable or disable service ID filtering for their organisation

-{% include important.html content="See [supplier switch](#supplier-switch) above for conditions when the organisation configuration is available to a provider organisation." %}
+{% include important.html content="See [supplier switch](#supplier-switch) above for conditions when the organisation configuration is visible to a provider organisation." %}

 ### Service list ###